 2. Stress Relief

 Stress is part of a professional life.
-No matter how meticulous your planner, or how structured your day, you will have bad days and you will find yourself stressed at the end of the day.
+No matter how meticulous your planner, or how structured your day is, you will have bad days and you will find yourself stressed at the end of the day.
 Instead of turning to a glass of wine and your favorite reality television show when you get home, pick up a book instead.
 A study from the University of Sussex found that reading can reduce stress by 68%.
 It should be noted that the researchers were examining people reading books and not newspapers!

 Another study looked at the habits of ultra-successful people.
 While the wealthy executives studied had come from different backgrounds and found success in different markets, they all shared one thing in common — reading.